pollyjuice74/Error-Bit-Decoding/Journal.md

 3/5/2024 - Reading existing literature on Transformers for GNNs

+---

 3/7/2024 - Reading on PyTorch Geomatric and CS224W

 3/8/2024 - Reading on Spotify GNN recomender, PyG and a little NetworkX

+general reading on transformers planned out a graph input output system

 ---

+3/18/2024 - Implementing transformer layers in Transformer_Captioning.ipynb to learn about transformer implementation